When Deep Learning Meets Polyhedral Theory: A Survey: Piecewise Linear Structure and the Linear Regions of a Neural Network

-When the output of the units in the first layer is combined as $F(x)$, we obtain a zigzagging function with 4 slopes in the $[0,1]$ domain, each of which defining a bijection between segments of the input ---namely, $[0,0.25]$, $[0.25, 0.5]$, $[0.5, 0.9]$, and $[0.9, 1.0]$--- and the image $[0,1]$.
-The effect of repeating such structure in the second layer is that of composing $F(x)$ with itself, with 4 slopes being produced within each of those 4 initial segments.
+The first observation comes from analyzing the role of ReLUs in a very simple setting.
+Namely, that of a neural network in which we regard every layer as having a single input in the $[0,1]$ domain, which is produced by combining the outputs of the units from the preceding layer, as illustrated by Example~\ref{ex:zigzag}. \begin{example} Consider a neural network with input $x$ from the domain $[0,1]$ and layers having 4 neurons with ReLU activation.
+With the choice of parameters described in the next paragraph, we obtain a zigzagging function with 4 slopes in the $[0,1]$ domain (see $F(x)$ in Figure~\ref{fig:zigzag}).
+Each of the slopes of $F(x)$ defines a bijection between segments of the input ---namely, $[0,0.25]$, $[0.25, 0.5]$, $[0.5, 0.9]$, and $[0.9, 1.0]$--- and the image $[0,1]$.
+The effect of repeating such structure in the second layer is that of composing the zigzagging function with itself (see $F(F(x))$ in Figure~\ref{fig:zigzag}), with 4 slopes being produced within each of those 4 initial segments.
 Hence, the number of slopes ---and therefore of linear regions--- in the output of such a neural network with $L$ layers of activation functions is $4^L$, which implies an exponential growth on depth.